TOliverKocsis/OrderBook/README.md

 </details>

 Tests executed with N in range 2<sup>10</sup> - 2<sup>20</sup>, where N is the database size.
-The Time column and AddOrder row therefore relates to Adding an order to a database that already contains N orders.
+The Time column and AddOrder row therefore relates to adding an order to a database that already contains N orders.

 | Test                      | Time Complexity | RMS  |
 |---------------------------|-----------------|------|